playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 # Maturing the developer experience

 [React's Hooks were introduced in React 16.8](/blog/2019/02/06/react-v16.8.0.html).
-With them, a solution to the stateless function components were solved and the baseline for future React features was established.
+With them, a solution to the stateless function components was solved and the baseline for future React features was established.

 While previous ["smart" components](/posts/layered-react-structure#smart-dumb-comps) were written using classes and special methods and properties to manage state and [side effects](/posts/ffg-fundamentals-side-effects):